19 Nov Men’s Health Matters

 - Do not self-diagnose, instead consult your doctor.

-- Break unhealthy habits and avoid addictive behaviours, quit smoking, abusing alcohol or other substances
+- Break unhealthy habits and avoid addictive behaviors, quit smoking, abusing alcohol or other substances

 - Ask for help if needed, and talk about your feeling; it is not a sign of weakness.